block-core/blockcore/about-blockcore.md

 - We encourage contribution to the blockcore open source software.
 - We aim to make it easier for everyone to contribute to the ecosystem.
 - We help each other, and all projects that utilise the underlying technology.
-- We encourage projects to adopt Blockcore technolody as we believe every project has something to offer and help make the technology stronger.
+- We encourage projects to adopt Blockcore technology as we believe every project has something to offer and help make the technology stronger.